nikgava/nikgava.github.io/_pages/about.md

 I am interested in engineering topics, especially in automotive but also in rail and space; finance and anything that comes remotely in contact with technology.

-If I had to reduce myself to one word I would most likely choose "curious”!
+If I had to reduce myself to one word I would most likely choose "**curious**”!